16EAGLE/getSpatialData/README.md

 `getSpatialData` is an R package in an early development stage that ultimately aims to provide homogeneous function bundles to query, download, prepare and transform various kinds of spatial datasets from open sources, e.g. Satellite sensor data, higher-level environmental data products etc. The current version is a beta version, meant to be used for functionality tests.
 The included functions and their concepts are exploratory and could be removed or changed.
 See also the [list of data sources](https://github.com/16EAGLE/getSpatialData#datasets) that are or will be implemented.

-`getSpatialData` supports both `sf` and `sp` classes as AOI inputs.
+`getSpatialData` supports both `sf` and `sp` classes as AOI inputs (see `set_aoi`).

 ## State of development

-Currently, `getSpatialData` can be used to download Sentinel and Landsat data.
+Currently, `getSpatialData` can be used to query, preview and download Sentine and Landsat data.
 An R-native getSentinel function bundle allows the user to easily query, preview and download Sentinel-1, -2 and -3 data directly from R. The client is coded in R and works independently from external libraries.
 It is currently tested for minor bugs (please report bugs if you find some).
-An R-native getLandsat function bundle connecting to the USGS Earth Explorer and the USGS ESPA APIs can be used to query, preview and on-demand download Landsat data of different product levels.
+An R-native getLandsat function bundle connecting to USGS Earth Explore, USGS EROS ESPA and Amazaon Web Sercise can be used to query, preview and on-demand download Landsat data of different product levels.

-A universal AOI defintion function has been implemented (see `set_aoi`).
-It understands different spatial objects representing the user's AOI and translates them depending on the client function that the user wants to use.
-It supports multi-point polygon shape objects (sp and sf) or matrix objects.
-Alternatively, it lets the user draw an AOI via `mapedit`.

-Currently, a MODIS get function bundle is being developed.

 ### Available functions